Mom, Dad, Aging and Financial Protection

 - Investments and grandparent scams

 What is far worse and not as commonly heard about is the deception by neighbors, friends, employees, and relatives.
 The people most entrusted to provide protection and care for seniors.
 This kind of abuse can be emotional.
 Also, it remains financially devastating to the senior.
 [7.
-The devastation to Elders and Economy] Experts say that this kind of behavior, will likely increase due to the stalled economy and a large number of the aging population.
+The devastation to Elders and Economic] Experts say that this kind of behavior will likely increase due to the stalled economy and many aging populations.

 And this remains a mostly unreported crime.
 And seniors may not even recognize what is happening to them.
 Also, they could be ashamed and embarrassed.
 So this keeps them from speaking out.
 Remember that elders are far more gullible and susceptible to this type of abuse (Source.)